-This WMP is the primary document for management and final disposition of IDW that will be generated as a result of investigations conducted during the BGOU RI/FS.
-During the course of the investigation, 43 new soil borings will be installed in SWMUs involved in the BGOU RI/FS.
-These will be both vertical and angle borings.
-The new vertical borings will be installed to a depth of approximately 60 ft bgs.
-The angle borings will be installed at angles and depths as indicated in the FSP (Chapter 9).
-There will be two new MW installed to approximately 110 ft bgs during the RI/FS.
+This WMP is the primary document for management and final disposition of CERCLA IDW that will be generated as a result of investigations conducted during the BGOU RI/FS.
+During the course of the investigation, approximately 60 new soil borings will be installed in or adjacent to SWMU 4.
+There will be 5 new MWs installed to approximately 105 ft bgs at or adjacent to SWMU 4.